Adaptive estimating function inference for non-stationary determinantal point processes: Asymptotic results for determinantal point processes

 By assumption ${\rm span}\{\nabla_\theta\rho^{(2)}(0,t;\ta^*) \, : \, t\in A\}=\R^p$ whereby $\phi=0$, which concludes the proof. \end{proof}

 Similarly, we can show that even in the non-stationary case, condition \eqref{Ass:LimitMatrix} is satisfied for the function in \eqref{eq:f_adapt} but under slightly stronger assumptions on $\nabla_\theta\rho^{(2)}(u,v;\ta^*)$.
 Namely, we demand that all functions $v\mapsto\nabla_\theta\rho^{(2)}(u,v;\ta^*)$ are not contained in a single hyperplane of $\R^p$ nor confined around $0$.
 This is similar in essence to what we have assumed in the previous corollary but with the need of a uniform condition with respect to $u$.
 Functions that do not satisfy these requirements are arguably degenerate.
+In particular, a straightforward calculus carried out in the supplementary material shows that the non-stationary Bessel-type kernel used in our simulation study satisfies these assumptions.

 \begin{lem} Assume \eqref{Ass:ShapeWindow}, \eqref{Ass:Kernel} and that $K_{\theta^*}$ is bounded.
-Let $f$ be as in \eqref{eq:f_adapt} and define $h:\R^d\to\mathcal M_p(\R)$ by
+Let $f$ be as in \eqref{eq:f_adapt} and define $h:(\R^d)^2 \to \R^{p\times p}$ by